 Contingent Acquisition Obligations-Under the terms and conditions of the purchase agreements associated with certain acquisitions, the Company may be obligated to make additional payments based on the achievement by the acquired operations of certain sales or profitability milestones.
-The maximum amount of such future payments under arrangements with contingent consideration caps is \$37.3 million as of June 30, 2015.
+The maximum amount of such future payments under arrangements with contingent consideration caps is \$34.7 million as of June 30, 2016.
 In addition, one of the purchase agreements the Company entered into requires royalty payments through 2022 based on the license of, or sales of products containing, the technology of CXR Limited, a company acquired in 2004.
 For acquisitions that occurred prior to fiscal year 2010, the Company accounts for such contingent payments as an addition to the purchase price of the acquired business.
-Otherwise, the estimated fair value of these obligations is recorded in Other accrued expenses and current liabilities or in Other long-term liabilities in the accompanying consolidated balance sheets at the time of the acquisition with subsequent revisions reflected in Selling, general and administrative in the consolidated statements of operations.
-As of June 30, 2014 and 2015, \$23.2 million and \$17.2 million of contingent payment obligations, respectively, are included in the accompanying consolidated balance sheets.
-During fiscal 2014 and 2015, the fair values of these contingent obligations were revised or paid down and resulted in reductions of \$3.9 million and \$9.3 million, respectively.
+Otherwise, the estimated fair value of these obligations is recorded as a liability at the time of the acquisition in the consolidated balance sheets with subsequent revisions reflected in the consolidated statements of operations.
+As of June 30, 2015 and 2016, \$17.2 million and \$17.1 million of contingent payment obligations, respectively, are included in Other accrued expenses and current liabilities and Other long-term liabilities in the accompanying consolidated balance sheets.
+During fiscal 2016, additional contingent consideration of \$13.8 million was recorded as a result of three acquisitions consummated during the period, \$0.8 million of contingent consideration was paid, and the liability was reduced by \$13.1 million due to revaluation and is included as a reduction to Selling, general and administrative expense in the consolidated statements of operations.

 Advances from Customers-The Company receives advances from customers associated with certain projects.
 In fiscal 2012, the Company entered into an agreement with the Mexican government to provide a turnkey security screening solution at various locations throughout the country.
 Associated with the agreement, the Company was provided an advance totaling \$100 million.
 The Company is obligated to provide a guarantee until the advance has been amortized.
-As of June 30, 2015, \$50.0 million of this advance remains outstanding.
+As of June 30, 2016, \$25.0 million of this advance remains outstanding and is included in Advances from customers.

 Environmental Contingencies-The Company is subject to various environmental laws.
-The Company's practice is to conduct appropriate environmental investigations at its manufacturing facilities in North America, Asia Pacific, and Europe, and, to the extent practicable, on all new properties in order to identify, as of the date of such report, potential areas of environmental concern related to past and present activities or from nearby operations.
+The Company's practice is to conduct appropriate environmental investigations at its manufacturing facilities in North America, Asia-Pacific, and Europe, and, to the extent practicable, on all new properties in order to identify, as of the date of such investigation, potential areas of environmental concern related to past and present activities or from nearby operations.
 In certain cases, the Company has conducted further environmental assessments consisting of soil and groundwater testing and other investigations deemed appropriate by independent environmental consultants.